Axolot1/Dota2Traker/README.md

 # Dota2Traker
 An android app to follow dota2 players' match history.
+API from steam dota2.
 How To Use
 ----------
 You have to get a dev key from [Steam Api key](http://steamcommunity.com/dev/apikey) and set it in **gradle.properties** file.